andre-meneses/Digital-sculptor/README.md

 ### Source code organization
 The program is built around the abstract class 'figuraGeometrica'.
 The class defines a virtual function 'draw' and the attributes 'r,g,b,a'.
 Each geometric form is a child class of 'figuraGeometrica' that implements its own version of the function 'draw'.

-The method 'parse' from the class 'interpreter' is responsible for performing the appropriate function calls.
-To add more drawing instruction types(geometric forms), it suffices to create a class that inherits 'figuraGeometrica' and to update the 'parse' function accordingly.
+The method 'parse' from the class 'Interpretador' is responsible for performing the appropriate function calls.
+To add more drawing instructions (geometric forms), it suffices to create a class that inherits 'figuraGeometrica' and to update the 'Interpretador' class accordingly.

 ## How to run it
 1. Clone the repository.